FAQ

 Some of our therapists take Cigna and LA Care.

 • Yes!
 Some of our therapists take Cigna and LA Care insurance.
 Our administrative staff will run your insurance before your first session to determine if we take your insurance.
 If you would like to submit a Superbill to your insurance in order to receive some reimbursement for out of network benefits we are happy to provide that superbill.
-We also partner with a company called Mentaya that charges a 5% fee to submit your superbill and ensure you are getting the highest reimbursement rate for your out of network plan.
+We also partner with a company called Thrizer that charges a 5% fee to submit your superbill and ensure you are getting the highest reimbursement rate for your out of network plan.
+They have a system in place that allows you to pay as if you have already been reimbursed so you don’t have to wait forever for the insurance company to send you reimbursements!
 You can check if you have out of network benefits here

 • All sessions are conducted in a private space free from any interruptions and distractions.
 Telehealth services are provided using a HIPAA compliant online platform.
 Your personal information is all stored online using a HIPAA compliant electronic health record system.
 That being said, you may choose to communicate with your therapist via text or email and your privacy can’t be guaranteed with those systems.
 We highly recommend that any communication using text or email be limited to scheduling only and that all other matters be discussed in session.